These tasty and fluffy keto ricotta pancakes are made with coconut flour and are pleasantly flavored with vanilla and lemon zest.

 How to serve keto ricotta pancakes

 The classic topping would be a sugar-free pancake syrup.
-You can also top them with melted unsalted butter and sprinkle them with a powdered sweetener.
+You can also top them with unsalted butter and sprinkle them with a powdered sweetener.
 Or go all out and top them with keto whipped cream and berries!

 What to do with the leftovers?

 Keep them in the fridge, in an airtight container, for up to 4 days.
 Separate them with wax paper squares so that they don't stick to each other.
 Reheat them gently, covered, in the microwave on 50% power.

 You can also freeze these pancakes in freezer bags.
 Again, make sure you separate them with wax paper.

 Enjoyed these keto ricotta pancakes?
 Another excellent recipe that uses coconut flour is this recipe for low carb cottage cheese pancakes.
 They are wonderful!

 And these almond flour pancakes are a classic.
 They are the closest, in my opinion, to the real thing.

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!